mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 potentially thousands of modules.

 However, the hardening of space and safety-critical systems is not just limited to triple modular redundancy.
 Instead, ASICs can be designed using rad-hardened CMOS processes and design techniques.
-One such example is Bessot and Velazco @Bessot1993, who presented a rad-hardened CMOS memory cell.
-Despite these approaches, and the well-known limitations in power, performance and area (PPA) caused by TMR, the technique does have the advantage of being more general purpose and cost-effective.
-TMR can be applied to any design, FPGA or ASIC, at various different levels of granularity and hierarchy.
-Additionally, rad-hardened CMOS designs are extremely
-expensive: the RAD750 rad-hardened CPU costs more than \$338,000 USD in 2023
-#TODO("cite")
-Instead, with a sufficiently reliable TMR technique (that this research ideally would like to help create), it should theoretically be possible to use a commercial-off-the-shelf (COTS) FPGA for mission critical space systems.

-// Much has been written about rad-hardened microprocessors, which remain the main way to protect space systems
-// from SEUs today.
+Particularly, much has been written about rad-hardened microprocessors, which remain the main way to protect space systems from SEUs today.
+One such example is the RAD750 @Berger2001, a rad-hardened PowerPC CPU for space applications designed by Berger et al. of BAE Systems.
+The processor is manufactured on a six-layer 250 nm process node, using specialty design considerations for the RAM, PLLs, and standard cell libraries.
+The designers also used an extensive verification methodology, including the formal verification of the gate-level netlist and functional VHDL simulation.
+The RAD750 has been deployed on numerous high-profile missions including the James Webb Space Telescope and Curiosity Mars rover.
+Despite its wide utilisation, however, the RAD750 remains extremely expensive - costing over \$200,000 USD in 2021 @Hagedoorn2021.
+This makes it well out of the reach of research groups, and possibly even difficult to acquire for space agencies like NASA.

+#TODO("make sure we cover all of the RAD750!")

+Instead, with a sufficiently reliable TMR technique (that this research ideally would like to help create), it should theoretically be possible to use a commercial-off-the-shelf (COTS) FPGA for mission critical space systems, reducing cost enormously - this is one of the key value propositions of automated TMR research.
+Of course, TMR is not flawless: its well-known limitations in power, performance and area (PPA) have been documented extensively in the literature, particularly by Johnson @Johnson2010 @Johnson2010a.
+Despite this, TMR does have the advantage of being more general purpose and cost-effective than a specially designed ASIC like the RAD750.
+TMR can be applied to any design, FPGA or ASIC, at various different levels of granularity and hierarchy, allowing for studies of different trade-offs.
+For ASICs in particular, unlike the RAD750, TMR as a design technique does not need to be specially ported to new process nodes: an automated TMR approach could be applied to a circuit on a 250 nm or 25 nm process node without any major design changes.
+Nonetheless, specialty rad-hardened ASICs will likely to see future use in space applications.
+In fact, it's entirely possible that a rad-hardened FPGA _in combination_ with an automated TMR technique is the best way of ensuring reliability.

 #TODO("more background literature on other approaches to rad-hardening: rad-hardened CMOS and TMR CPUs and
 scrubbing")